ad-repo/daily-workspace/README.md

 - **Emoji Labels**: Special rendering for emoji-only labels
 - **Transparent Mode**: Toggle between solid or transparent label backgrounds
 - **Daily Goals**: Set goals for each day (visible as tooltips in calendar)
+  - **Rich Text Editor**: Format goals with bold, italic, lists, and links
+  - **Resizable**: Drag corners to expand editor for more space
   - Toggle visibility in Settings → General
   - Click-to-edit with automatic save
 - **Sprint Goals**: Date-aware goal tracking with historical support
+  - **Rich Text Editor**: Format goals with bold, italic, lists, and links
+  - **Resizable**: Drag corners to expand editor for more space
   - Automatically shows the correct goal for the date being viewed
   - Shows upcoming goals with "X days until start" countdown
   - Create goals with specific start/end dates